 Our law firm frequently engages in free legal consultations by phone with individuals who are currently struggling to continue working in his or her occupation due to a disability.
 The concerns and questions are typically the same: How do I notify my employer that I can no longer continue working?
-How do I know if I have group short term disability or long term disability coverage?
+How do I know if I have group short-term disability or long term disability coverage?
 How do I file applications for benefits?
-Can I also file claims for short term disability benefits with my state, or with the federal government for Social Security disability benefits?
+Can I also file claims for short term disability benefits with my state?
 Can I be fired by my employer while out of work due to a disability?
 How long does it take to get a decision once I file my claim?
 The questions are many.
 The answers to those questions can vary and be complicated.
 We understand it may be overwhelming.
 Please know we are here to help and we can start to help by offering you the general information below.

 How to Fill out Your LTD Application